 Vice President and Coordinator of NIPs, Ms Aydah Gwaena Akao, who was part of the delegation says this is a milestone for Small Island Developing States and especially the Pacific region.

-“What has transpired so far in the Tina River Hydro Project is the good work between indigenous land owners and community leaders; Tina River Hydro project Team; Provincial Government; National Government through the Ministries of Environment, Climate Change, Disaster Management and Meteorology, (MECDM); the Ministry of Mines, Energy and Rural Electrification,(MMERE); the Office of the Prime Minister and Cabinet (OPMC), Development Partners and all other stakeholders such as Civil Society Organizations of the country working collectively in a national project to mitigate the global challenge of Climate Change.
+“What has transpired so far in the Tina River Hydro Project is the good work between indigenous land owners and community leaders; Tina River Hydro project Team; Provincial Government; National Government through the Ministries of Environment, Climate Change, Disaster Management and Meteorology, (MECDM); the Ministry of Mines, Energy and Rural Electrification,(MMERE); the Office of the Prime Minister and Cabinet (OPMC), Development Partners and all other stakeholders such as Civil Society Organisations of the country working collectively in a national project to mitigate the global challenge of Climate Change.
 This also sets the right direction for the Government’s engagement with its people together with International donors,” Ms Akao said.

 NIPS also applauds the land owning tribes, chiefs and leaders of the surrounding communities of the Tina Hydro project including other communities in Guadalcanal and the Guadalcanal Province for consenting to such an important national project.